Meet Bonnie and Clyde

 After a long string of petty thefts that began in 1926, Clyde Chestnut Barrow was sent to the Eastham Prison Farm in April 1930.
 The Eastham Prison Farm was the first maximum-security prison in Texas.
-Because of its grueling work assignments, the treacherous conditions, and the difficulty of escaping the unit, even hard-core criminals dreaded being sent to this facility.
+Because of its grueling work assignments, treacherous conditions, and difficulty escaping the unit, even hard-core criminals dreaded being sent to this facility.

 For Clyde Barrow, incarceration at the Eastham Prison Farm marked the beginning of a life of rampage and destruction across the Midwest.
 While in prison, he was sexually assaulted repeatedly for over a year by a dominant inmate.
-Having had enough, Clyde fractured the man’s skull with a length of pipe, which lead to his death.
-This was Clyde Barrow's first killing.
+Having had enough, Clyde fractured the man’s skull with a pipe length, leading to his death.
+This was Clyde Barrow’s first killing.

-His time in the Eastham Prison Farm also marked the beginning of the end for him, as well as for Bonnie Elizabeth Parker.
+His time in the Eastham Prison Farm also marked the beginning of the end for him and Bonnie Elizabeth Parker.
 The two met just four months before Clyde was arrested and sent to prison.
-According to old stories, Bonnie and Clyde met in January 1930 at a friend's house.
-Bonnie, who was only 19 at the time, was staying in West Dallas to assist a friend with her broken arm.
-Clyde dropped by the girl's house while Bonnie was supposedly in the kitchen making hot chocolate.
+According to old stories, Bonnie and Clyde met in January 1930 at a friend’s house.
+Bonnie, who was only 19 then, was staying in West Dallas to assist a friend with her broken arm.
+Clyde dropped by the girl’s house while Bonnie was supposedly in the kitchen making hot chocolate.

 As they say, it was love at first sight.
 They were immediately attracted to one another, and over the course of the next few weeks, Bonnie became smitten with Clyde’s roguish behavior and charming demeanor.
 Throughout their crime spree and violent death, the two remained nearly inseparable.